-1) The Parties agree that at the time of executing this Agreement the references to the PUCT Rules contained within certain definitions set forth in Exhibit "A", "Article 1.
+The Parties agree that at the time of executing this Agreement the references to the PUCT Rules contained within certain definitions set forth in Exhibit "A", "Article 1.
 Definitions" have the meanings ascribed to such terms as established in the current PUCT Rules.
 The Parties recognize that the PUCT Rules are amended from time to time by the PUCT.
 The parties also acknowledge that ERCOT issues ERCOT Requirements in which terms are redefined from time to time.
 When the PUCT Rules or ERCOT Requirements are amended and terms defined in Exhibit "A", "Article 1.
 Definitions" are affected by such amendments, the Parties agree that such terms shall have the meanings as amended by the PUCT or ERCOT.
 The term "System Security Study" shall have the same definition as "Security Screening Study" in the ERCOT Requirements.

-E) Miscellaneous

-- Each Party shall be solely responsible for keeping itself informed of, and understanding its respective responsibilities under, all applicable North American Electric Reliability Corporation ("NERC") Standards and ERCOT Requirements and all valid, applicable laws, rules, regulations and orders of, and tariffs approved by, duly constituted Governmental Authorities. - 2) Generator shall provide, or cause to be provided, access roads to the TIF, and the access roads will be maintained, or cause to be maintained, by Generator for the duration of this Agreement in such a manner and condition to allow passage of heavy utility vehicles. - 3) Each Party's personnel, contractors, subcontractors, and agents shall abide by and comply with the other Party's reasonable safety requirements and procedures while in areas designated as under that other Party's control. - 4) In the event that Generator's personnel, contractors, subcontractors, or agents cause delays in the work schedule of TSP, Generator shall reimburse to TSP the additional costs associated with such delays within 30 days of receipt of an invoice for such costs.
+- E) Miscellaneous - Each Party shall be solely responsible for keeping itself informed of, and understanding its respective responsibilities under, all applicable North American Electric Reliability Corporation ("NERC") Standards and ERCOT Requirements and all valid, applicable laws, rules, regulations and orders of, and tariffs approved by, duly constituted Governmental Authorities. - 2) If required by any Governmental Authority, Generator shall provide, maintain, or upgrade, any existing county road or access roads to the TIF in such a manner and condition to allow passage of heavy utility vehicles. - 3) Each Party's personnel, contractors, subcontractors, and agents shall abide by and comply with the other Party's reasonable safety requirements and procedures while in areas designated as under that other Party's control. - 4) At no cost to TSP, Generator shall provide access to restroom facilities and potable water facilities located at the Plant to TSP and TSP's personnel, contractors, subcontractors and agents, provided, that TSP shall be responsible for any damage caused to such facilities by such parties outside or normal wear and tear use.
+Such access shall be limited to personnel engaged in normal operations and maintenance activities. - 5) In the event that Generator's personnel, contractors, subcontractors, or agents cause delays in the work schedule of TSP, Generator shall reimburse to TSP the additional costs associated with such delays within 30 days of receipt of an invoice for such costs.